antonjim-te/thousandeyes-splunk-integrations-workshop/docs/README.md

 ## Prerequisites

-Have an account in the following platforms:
+- Have an account in the following platforms:
     - Postman
     - ThousandEyes
     - Splunk Observability Cloud
-- Splunk Cloud Platform or Splunk Enterprise
+    - Splunk Cloud Platform or Splunk Enterprise (free trial is not valid due to https://ideas.splunk.com/ideas/PLECID-I-816)
+    - Ngrok
+- Have the following tools installed on your machine:
+    - docker-compose

 ## Roadmap integration